MicroEJ/docs/DeviceDeveloperGuide/devtools/mma/mma.rst

 Principle
 =========

-When a MicroEJ application is linked with the MicroEJ workbench, a Memory MAP file is generated.
+When a MicroEJ Application is linked with the MicroEJ workbench, a Memory MAP file is generated.
 The Memory Map Analyzer (MMA) is an Eclipse plug-in made for exploring the map file.
 It displays the memory consumption of different features in the RAM and ROM.